naman16/cloud-security/docs/Deep Dive - AWS Organization Policies (Part 1).md

 ### RCP Applicability Scope

+- SCPs apply only to IAM principals managed by member accounts within your organization.
+They do not apply to IAM principals that reside outside your organization.
+- SCPs do not apply to policies attached directly to resources (i.e., resource policies).
+      - For example, if an Amazon S3 bucket owned by account A has a bucket policy granting access to users in account B (outside the organization), the SCP attached to account A does not apply to those external users or the

 - RCPs apply only to resources managed by member accounts within your organization.
 They do not apply to resources that reside outside your organization.
       - **Example**: If an IAM principal in your member account (Account A) is trying to access an Amazon S3 bucket in account B, then the RCP attached to account A does not apply to the S3 bucket in Account B.

 - Unlike SCPs, which only apply to IAM principals within your organization, RCPs apply to principals external to your organization when they try to access resources within your organization.
       - **Example**: If an IAM principal in an external account (Account B) is trying to access an Amazon S3 bucket in your member account (Account A), then the RCP attached to account A applies to the S3 bucket.

 - RCPs apply to the following AWS services:
       - Amazon S3
       - AWS Key Management Service (KMS)
           - However, RCPs do not apply to AWS-managed KMS keys as those are managed and used by AWS services on your behalf.
       - AWS Secrets Manager
       - Amazon SQS
       - AWS Security Token Service (STS)

 - RCPs do not apply to resources within the management account.
 However, they do apply to resources within delegated admin accounts.